cosmos/governance/Slashing.md

 # The `Slashing` Module

 The `Slashing` module is responsible for enabling the Cosmos Hub to penalize any validator for an attributable violation of protocol rules by slashing (ie. partially destroying) the bonded ATOMs of their stake-backing.
-Penalties may include a) burning some amount of a staked bond and b) removing the ability to vote on future blocks and proposals for a period of time.
+Penalties may include a) burning some amount of a staked bond and b) removing the ability to vote on future blocks and governance proposals for a period of time.

 `Slashing` is active on Cosmos Hub 3 and currently has five parameters that may be modified by governance proposal:
 1. [`SignedBlocksWindow`](#1-SignedBlocksWindow) - 10000 (blocks)